luismarques/qemu/docs/opentitan/otptool.md

   `-D` to verify partition digests, and stored in the optional QEMU OTP RAW image file for use by the virtual OTP controller when used along with the `-r` option.

-* `-c` specify the register file, which is only useful to decode OTP content (see `-s` option).
+* `-C` specify a QEMU [configuration file](otcfg.md) from which to read the Present constants that are required for digest computation.
+It is a convenience switch to replace both `-i` and options.
+  See [`cfggen.py`](cfggen.md) tool to generate such a file.

+* `-c` specify the initialization constant for the Present scrambler used for partition digests.
   This option is required when `-D` Present digest checking is used.
+See also `-i` option switch.
+  Override option `-C` if any.

 * `-D` performs a partition digest checks for all partitions with a defined digest.
 The Present constant should be defined to perform digest verification.
-They can be specified with the `-c` and `-i` options switches, or when using a QEMU OTP RAW v2 file that stores these constants.
+They can be specified with the `-c` and `-i` options switches, or when using a QEMU OTP RAW v2 file that stores these constants, or when a QEMU configuration file is specified with the `-C` option.

 * `-d` only useful to debug the script, reports any Python traceback to the standard error stream.